 - “Makes my whites whiter than white”

-An aside: I love this site.
+Reality: I love this site.
 It cracks me up.
 Too bad it's not functioning now.
 Nevertheless, I agree with the philosophy.
-Back in 2000 yo might have been able to get away with playing a game or two on your computer during the work day, but in 2019 that's not possible in many companies.
+Back in 2000 you might have been able to get away with playing a game or two on your computer during the work day, but in 2019 that's not possible in many companies.
 But we now have our personal mobile devices on which we can listen to music, check our mail, definitely play all sorts of games, and of course shop without using our computers at work.
 The other day I was doing a search for a trendy dog bed for a stylish dog.
-I girlfriend has a most extraordinary Tibetan Mastiff, she calls Tiny.
+My girlfriend has a most extraordinary Tibetan Mastiff, she calls Tiny.
 The dog only weighs 120 pounds!
 And looks like a male lion with long fur and a large furry tail that curls up over its back when it walks.
 Well, I guess there is style and then there is STYLE.
-Tiny needs a huge bed, but my girl friend was sick and tied of typical dog beds.
+Tiny needs a huge bed, but my girl friend was sick and tired of typical dog beds.
 So here I was at work, but searching on my mobile when my boss walks by.
-Opps.
-Fortunately she is also a dog owner and when I owned up to what I was doing she was nice enough to tell me about an e commerce site where she bought her a dog a bed.
-GoodnightDog- cute name.
+Oops.
+Fortunately she is also a dog owner and when I owned up to what I was doing she was nice enough to tell me about an e commerce site where she bought her dog a gorgeous designer bed.
+GoodNightDog- cute name.
 She then admonished me to do the search during my lunch break which was in another hour.
-The out come was I did order a dog bed from the site.
-They sell round dog beds that in Tiny's case looked like a giant floor pillow.
+The outcome was I did order a dog bed from the site.
+They sell luxury round dog beds that in Tiny's case looked like a giant floor pillow.
 And the beds/pillows are covered in really nice decorator fabric.
 My girlfriend loved the pillow, I mean dog bed, when it arrived.
 And so did Tiny.